Program Director: Dr. Deborah Tooker

 The Pierre Teilhard de Chardin, S.J.
 (1885-1955) Award in Anthropology

-Presented to the senior who has a Minor or Concentration in Anthropology and who has demonstrated academic excellence and shows promise in the field of Anthropology.
+This award is presented to the senior who has a Minor or Concentration in Anthropology and who has demonstrated academic excellence and shows promise in the field of Anthropology.

 American Anthropological Association